-- Does Trello have a mobile project management app?
-Yes, it’s available for Android and iOS
+- Trello has a mobile project management app available for Android and iOS

 Wrike is project management software chock full of features that are configurable depending on how users want to work.
 While it’s not the best Asana alternative, Wrike offers task lists, kanban boards and Gantt charts in addition to reporting tools and integration with third-party apps such as Google Drive and Dropbox.

 With all of those features, however, the software can be hard to learn and even more difficult to master.
 It can be a pain to onboard, especially for users with no project management experience.
 There’s a dashboard but it doesn’t have the ability to filter unwanted data.
 Wrike can also be slow to load and users have complained about its confusing UI.
 Before making a decision you’ll need to consider your team’s opinions and discuss whether Wrike is a good fit for the organization.
 If not, you should consider exploring other Asana alternatives.